jpjpcs/42_exam_rank_5/README.md

 🔹 Warlock Modifications
-Update to work seamlessly with SpellBook and the new spells.
+Update to work seamlessly with SpellBook and the new spells, calling learnSpell and forgetSpell of the SpellBook in the Warlock learnSpell and forgetSpell functions, and changing launchSpell to use createSpell:

+void Warlock::launchSpell(std::string const &spell, ATarget &target) {
+    ASpell *newspell = spells.createSpell(spell);
+    if(newspell)
+    {
+        newspell->launch(target);
+        delete newspell;
+    }
+}

 🔹 TargetGenerator
 A copy of SpellBook, with: